EarthCubeGeochron/Sparrow/docs/whitepaper/sparrow-whitepaper.md

 ---
 title: >
-  Sparrow: a laboratory data management system supporting interchange between geochronology laboratories
+  Sparrow: a laboratory data management system supporting a geochronology data infrastructure
 author: D.P.
 Quinn, S.E.
 Peters
 ---

 Best practices for data accessibility and archiving are a key concern within the geochronology community.
 Meanwhile, robust, global age datasets are sought as references by communities constructing time-integrated digital Earth models at a variety of scales and time resolutions.
-Although essential, integrating analytical and interpreted age data into community repositories is costly, uncompensated work for geochronologists. **Sparrow** strives to build an automated system to manage data integrations while preserving the link to original laboratory data.
+Although essential, integrating analytical and interpreted age data into community repositories is costly, uncompensated work for geochronologists. [**Sparrow**](https://sparrow-data.org) strives to build an automated system to manage data integrations while preserving the link to original laboratory data.

 ## Background and motivation

 Currently, geochronological data is mostly handled within focused studies.
-Laboratories have devised innovative systems and processes to measure high-precision ages on a variety of isotope systems; these data underpin studies that drive discovery in all branches of the geosciences.
+Laboratories have devised innovative systems and processes to measure high-precision ages on a variety of isotope systems; these data underpin important discoveries affecting all branches of the geosciences.
 Within the geochemistry community, standards for data accessibility and reporting are essential to enable reproducibility and cross-comparability [e.g. @Renne2009].
 In many cases, assumptions such as decay constants and standard ages are